PyxelM/alucinara/content/fauna/minikin.md

   - sapient-species
 ---
 ## Overview
 Minikin (spp. *Anthrosciurus sapiens*) are a species of small rodents native to the [2nd realm](lore/2nd-realm.md).
 They are anthropoid, arboreal omnivores descended from the European Red Squirrel.
-They are the most populous and intelligent race of the 2nd realm, and are capable of speech, agriculture, and forming civilisations.
+They are the most populous and intelligent race of the 2nd realm, and are capable of speech, agriculture, [alucinara](cosmology/alucinara.md) use, and civilisation.
 ## Appearance
 There is a lot of variation in terms of Minikin appearances, due to genetic diversity.
 Generally, they are 25-30cm tall, bipedal and anthropoid, with a snouted face, pointed ears, a long, bushy tail, and 4-fingered hands and digitigrade feet, with sharp claws and specialised teeth for tearing flesh and grinding plant matter.